det-lab/data-fitting/docs/05_linregress.md

     tested_uncertainty.append(uncertainty * uncertainty_scale)
     known_peaks.append(known)
 ```
-With our known_peaks and tested_means now separated, we can use `scipy`'s `linregress` to calculate the slope, intercept, and their respective margins of error:
+With `known_peaks` and `tested_means` now separated, we can use `scipy`'s `linregress` to calculate the slope and intercept of our line, as well as their respective margins of error:
 ```python
 result        = linregress(known_peaks, tested_means)
 slope         = result.slope